taliajmallo/rpgs/characters/Jasskia/charsheet.md

 # Jasskia
 ## CE Vishkanya Kineticist (Overwhelming Soul) / VMC Rogue 1
+## Appearance & Vital Stats
+From a distance, Jass appears to be a lithe and well-tanned human woman, with a tidy braid of black hair that reaches down to her shoulder.
+However, at a close range it's clear that she's one of the scaled Vishkanya of the Bla'kroya dessert, peering at the world through the golden eyes of a serpent.
+5'5", 110 lbs
 ## Ability Scores
 | Stat    | Base    | Temp |
 |---------|---------|------|